peterkracik/scss-best-practice/README.md

     &--blue {
         ...
     }
-    // before and after, they are child elements &:before, &:after {
+    // before and after, they are considered as a child (standalone) elements &:before, &:after {
         ...
     }